 As your kids move through the teen years and get part-time jobs, they’ll inevitably make financial blunders here and there.
 If there are serious consequences to be had, don’t let your kids go down in flames, but don’t always bail them out, either.

-One of the most effective ways that humans learn is through experience.
-So if your teens get themselves in a financial pinch, let them work it out on their own.
-You will help teach them how to get out of a jam, how to stay out of one in the first place, and that everything will be okay if you persevere.
+One of the most effective ways that humans learn is through experience, so if your teenager gets themself in a financial pinch, let them work it out on their own.
+You’ll help teach them how to get out of a jam, how to stay out of one in the first place, and that everything will be okay if you persevere.

 Sit Down with an Expert

 Before you send your financially savvy kids out into the world to college or their own apartment, consider scheduling an appointment with an expert.
-Not only will they pick up tips and techniques you don’t know, but they may absorb and accept the information more readily than if it came from a parent.
+Not only will your kids pick up helpful tips and techniques that you weren’t able to provide, but they may absorb and accept the information more readily than if it came from a parent.